Joe McIntyre’s Vision of John G. Lake & E. W. Kenyon

 As I was beholding this sight of Lake and Kenyon and the multitude, the vision merged into a vision of the face of Jesus.
 At this point the anointing hit me and I burst into tears.
 Then, as quickly as it came, the vision was gone.
 I was back driving on the freeway!

-I have begun a book on the life and ministry of Lake.
 I discovered in my research on Kenyon that he and Lake were friends.
 Lake ’s favorite book other than the Bible was Kenyon’s The Father and His Family.
 Lake preached for Kenyon when the latter pastored in Las Angeles in the late 1920’s.
 They used to meet together with some other brethren to discuss the future of the Pentecostal movement when Lake was building a work in San Diego.
 Lake ended up doing a great work in Spokane, WA.
 E.W.
 Kenyon spent his last 15 or so years in Seattle, WA.
 Both made a great impact by demonstrating the power of God in divine healing and miracles.
 Both demonstrated that the Church of Jesus Christ is to exercise dominion in His name.
 They were pioneers in the faith walk.
 They have shown us in a measure what is available for the Church to walk in.
 They have spied out the Land and given us a taste of its sweet fruit.

 Let us go up and take the Land, we are well able!